nfdi4cat/voc4cat/README.md

 It is suggested to merge the changes from the template repository before every new release of your vocabulary.
 This ensures that the centrally maintained features and best practices trickle into your project.

-## Authors and acknowledgment
+## Authors and Contributors

 ### Vocabularies

-- *List all contributors.*
+- *List all authors and contributors.*

 ### Voc4cat template

-- David Linke (ORCID: 0000-0002-5898-1820) - Initial setup of repository and CI/CD pipelines
+- David Linke (ORCID: 0000-0002-5898-1820) - Creator of this repository template and its GitHub workflows.

 ## License

 ### Vocabularies

 *Adapt this paragraph to your needs!
-(Please consider CC0 or CC-BY 4.0)*
+(Please consider CC0-1.0 or CC-BY 4.0)*

-All vocabularies in this repository are CC0 licensed, see [LICENSE](LICENSE) for details.
+All vocabularies in this repository are CC0-1.0 licensed, see [LICENSE](LICENSE) for details.

 ### Voc4cat template

-The template itself is CC0 licensed, see [LICENSE](LICENSE).
+The template itself is CC0-1.0 licensed, see [LICENSE](LICENSE).
 Although there is no obligation, we nevertheless appreciate if our work is acknowledged in any derivative work.

 ## Acknowledgement